Harounm93/Harounm93/README.md

 ### Hi there, welcome to my github 👋

-A software developer with experience working with full stack technologies, with a strong passion for technology, science and sport.
-Utilised agile techniques to create real world solutions remotely.
+I'm a software developer with experience working with full stack technologies, with a strong passion for technology, science and sport.
+I worked using agile techniques to create real world solutions remotely.
+Before School of Code i studied Biomedical Science at Coventry University, and subsequently worked in pathology/microbiology labs for a few years but i always had a passion for tech.
+Recently i finally took the leap and joined School of Code to pursue that dream, and i am enjoying the new daily challenges and being in a field that is always developing.

 ## 🔭 I’m currently working on
 + A full stack Chat app, created using firebase, react.js and socket.io